Minres/DBT-RISE-RISCV/README.md

 The implementation is based on LLVM 4.0.
 Eclipse CDT 4.7 (Oxygen) is recommended as IDE.

-DBT-RISE-RiscV uses libGIS (https://github.com/vsergeev/libGIS) as well as ELFIO (http://elfio.sourceforge.net/), both under MIT license
+DBT-RISE-RISCV uses libGIS (https://github.com/vsergeev/libGIS) as well as ELFIO (http://elfio.sourceforge.net/), both under MIT license

 **What's missing**